t0mab/Aura/README.md

+# Fork of Aura by Ageitgey (https://github.com/Surrey-Homeware/Aura)

+Existence of this fork is to use the code on ESP32 CYD variation 3.2inch ESP32-2432S032

 # Aura

 Aura is a simple weather widget that runs on ESP32-2432S028R ILI9341 devices with a 2.8" screen.
 These devices are sometimes called a "CYD" or Cheap Yellow Display.